Dual carbon battery: History

 As an electrolyte, the cell uses one or more lithium salts in an aprotic organic solvent.
 These remain unspecified, but as an example in a patent, the group uses a system consisting of lithium hexafluorophosphate (LiPF_{6}) as the salt, and ethylene carbonate (EC) and dimethyl carbonate (DMC), mixed in a 1:2 volume ratio, as solvent.

 Both electrodes are based on graphitic carbon.
 Graphite with the right grain size is obtained by pyrolyzing cotton.

 Precipitation and dissolution of a lithium salt takes place at any location where the electrolyte is present.
 However, increased precipitation on electrode surfaces decreases power density because the salt in a solid state is an insulator.
 One element of the company's patent introduces a method to prevent such precipitation.
-This also improves gravimetric energy density.
+This also improves the battery's specific energy.

 The battery can fully discharge without the risk of short-circuiting and damaging the battery.
 The battery operates without heating at room temperature, avoiding the extensive cooling systems that appear in current electric cars and the corresponding risk of thermal runaway.
 It operates at over four volts.
 The battery is fully recyclable.
 The electrodes are made from cotton, to better control the crystal size.

 A separate research project used the same salt and a high voltage aprotic electrolyte based on a fluorinated solvent and additive, which was capable of supporting the chemistry at 5.2 V with high efficiency.
 Enough electrolyte salt is needed in the cell to guarantee conductivity, and enough solvent must be available to enable the salt to dissolve at any level of charge/discharge.

 Mode of operation

-Lithium ions dispersed in the electrolyte are inserted/deposited into/on the anode during charge, as in other lithium ion batteries.
+Lithium ions dispersed in the electrolyte are inserted/deposited into/on the anode during charge, as in other lithium-ion batteries.
 Unusually, ions (anions) from the electrolyte are intercalated into the cathode at the same time.
 During discharge, both anions and lithium ions return to the electrolyte.
 The electrolyte in such a system thus acts as both charge carrier and active material.

 Capacity is determined by the storage capacity and amount of ion release of the electrodes and the amount of anions and cations in the aprotic electrolyte.

 Reactions

-In following lines, → is the charging reaction and ← is the discharging reaction.
+In the following equations, → is the charging reaction and ← is the discharging reaction.